 - The Prevent App Nap setting applies to specific instances of applications, so this setting will not be applied to copies of an application (e.g. on a backup volume).

 - If you open an Adobe Lightroom catalog from a restored volume, Lightroom may indicate that your photos cannot be found because the catalog references the name and path of the original source volume.
 See this Adobe support article for instructions on how to re-link your catalog to the photo folders on your restored volume, or watch this video on our YouTube channel to see a demonstration of the problem and solution.
+Another tip: renaming the restored volume the same as the original volume name may help Lightroom resolve catalog links to the media.

 - TeamViewer Product Support recommends that TeamViewer be reinstalled when restoring a backup to a different Macintosh.